eduardopini/Dresguardian/readme.md

 # What It Does

-DresGuardian combines advanced group moderation with a privacy-respecting AI assistant:
+DresGuardian combines advanced group moderation with a privacy respecting AI assistant:

 # AI & Private Search (Available to Everyone)
 - `/ask <question>` — Chat with a powerful AI powered by Cerebras Llama 3.3-70B (no OpenAI, no data harvesting)